Code-Institute-Submissions/simon-6/README.md

 <div>

 A classic memory game designed for all ages to enjoy.
 The Simon Game is simple:- a set of colours flash in a randomised sequence and the player must respond by repeating the sequence back, clicking on the colours in the order that they appeared.
 The game features 3 different levels to make it more challenging as it progresses.
 And options to customize the game sounds and starting levels.
-[The Simon Game](https://github.com/fdeboo/simon)
+[View the Simon game here](https://github.com/fdeboo/simon)

 </div>